Covid-19: India Reports 72,330 Fresh Cases, 459 Fatalities In 24 Hours

-With Covid-19 cases rapidly increasing in India, the country reported its highest single-day rise so far this year with 72,330 fresh cases of coronavirus in 24 hours.
-This pushed the total tally to 1,22,21,665, according to the Union Health Ministry data updated on Thursday.
+With Covid-19 cases rapidly increasing in India, the country reported its highest single-day rise in six months with 81,466 fresh cases of coronavirus in 24 hours.
+This pushed the total tally to 1,23,03,131, according to the Union Health Ministry data updated on Friday.

-The single-day rise in cases is the highest recorded since October 11, 2020, while the death toll increased to 1,62,927 with 459 daily new fatalities, the highest in around 116 days, the data updated at 8 am showed.
+The single-day rise in cases is the highest recorded since October 2, 2020, while the death toll increased to 1,63,396 with 469 daily new fatalities, the highest since December 6, the data updated at 8 am showed.

-With a steady increase for the 22nd day in a row, the active caseload in the country is 5,84,055 comprising 4.78 per cent of the total infections while 1,14,74,683 people have recovered from disease so far.
+With a steady increase for the 23rd day in a row, the active caseload in the country is 6,14,696, comprising 5 per cent of the total infections, while 1,15,25,039 people have recovered from the disease.

-As many as 74,383 new infections were recorded in a span of 24 hours on October 11.
+As many as 81,484 new infections were recorded in a span of 24 hours on October 2 while 482 daily deaths were registered on December 6.

-The active caseload was at its lowest at 1, 35,926 on February 12 comprising 1.25 per cent of the total infections.

-The number of people who have recuperated from the disease surged to 1,14,74,683.
-The case fatality rate has further has dropped to 1.33 per cent, the data stated.
+The number of people who have recuperated from the disease surged to 11525039.
+The case fatality rate stood at 1.33 per cent, the data stated.

 (With inputs from PTI)